 - Residential: £1.50 – £4.00 per m²

-- Commercial/Industrial: £3.00 – £7.00 per m² (basic 2D CAD; BIM costs are higher)
+- Commercial/Industrial: £3.00 – £7.00 per m² (Note: These are for basic 2D CAD.
+Complex BIM will be higher.)

 2️⃣ Required Level of Detail (LOD) & Deliverables